pydicom/pydicom/doc/tutorials/filesets.rst

 ==================

 A File-set is a collection of DICOM files that share a common naming space.
-They're frequently seen on the DVDs containing DICOM data that are given to a patient after a medical procedure (such as an MR or ultrasound), but are also used elsewhere.
+Most people have probably interacted with a File-set without being aware of it; one place they're frequently used is on the CDs/DVDs containing DICOM data that are given to a patient after a medical procedure, such as an MR or ultrasound.

 The specification for File-sets is given in :dcm:`Part 10 of the DICOM Standard<part10/chapter_8.html>`.

 The DICOMDIR file
 -----------------